klustria/helidon-mp-ocivault-unittest/Practices.md

        }
        ```
     2. Run the test by doing either of the following:
-        1. Right-click on `CdiBeanFakeTest` found on the Project window tool and choosing `Run 'CdiBeanFakeTest'` from the pull down menu.
+        1. Right-click on `CdiBeanFakeTest` found on the Project window tool and choosing `Run 'CdiBeanFakeTest'` from the drop-down menu.
         2. Click on the green arrow head on the left side of the `class CdiBeanFakeTest` declaration and choose `Run 'CdiBeanFakeTest'`
     3. The test will begin execution and all test results should be successful once completed.
 14. Our final test method will implement a negative scenario that would replicate a failure case where a non-existent secret is being retrieved.